RotherOSS/ITSMConfigurationManagement/doc/content/configuration/custom_configuration_and_advanced_features/config_item_definitions.rst

+.. _config-item-definitions:

 Config Item Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^

 General Structure
 """""""""""""""""
-A CI definition defines all pages which are shown on the ConfigItemZoom masks and implicitely define which attributes are part of a class (where each attribute corresponds to a dynamic field of the object type "ConfigItem" which has to exists).
+A CI definition outlines all the ':ref:`Pages<pages>`' that appear on the ConfigItemZoom masks and implicitly determines which attributes belong to a class.
+Each attribute corresponds to a dynamic field of the "ConfigItem" object type, which must exist.

-Structurally the "Pages" of the definition yml contain a layout on which "Sections" containing bundled sections of information are placed, as well as some additional attributes.
-The Sections are defined more in detail afterwards, and e.g. contain a list of dynamic fields to be displayed.
-Sections can also be included as "Roles" and be defined separately in the definition of the respective role.
+Structurally, the 'Pages' in the definitions YAML contain a layout with ':ref:`Sections<sections>`' that bundle information blocks and some additional attributes.
+These 'Sections'  are later defined in more detail and may include, for example, a list of dynamic fields to be displayed.
+Sections can also be embedded as ':ref:`Roles<roles>`' and separately defined within each role's definition.

 Example class "Domain":

 .. code-block:: yaml